rjspotter/legal_example/README.md

 - Expects some local libraries including the libsqlite3 dev library
 - running ./bin/setup from this directory should handle setting things up
 - You can start the server with `rails server` and view it at http://localhost:3000
-- You can run the tests with `rake test` after setup and `rake db:test:prepare`
+- You can run the tests with `rake test` after setup

 ## Challenge Overview
 Build a website for a company that sells subscriptions to legal plans in different countries.
 The app does not need to be hosted anywhere but should work as expected when run locally.